Unity-Technologies/PostProcessing/Documentation~/Motion-Blur.md

 # Motion Blur

 The **Motion Blur** effect blurs an image when GameObjects are moving faster than the camera’s exposure time.
-FOr more information on the Motion Blur effect, see the [Motion Blur](https://docs.unity3d.com/Manual/PostProcessing-MotionBlur.html) documentation in the Unity manual.
+For more information on the Motion Blur effect, see the [Motion Blur](https://docs.unity3d.com/Manual/PostProcessing-MotionBlur.html) documentation in the Unity manual.

 ![](images/motionblur.png)